Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-However, there are several factors a plastic surgeon needs to take into account before taking you on as a patient for fat removal with liposuction.
-Below, our staff at NuBody Concepts Cosmetic Surgery in Nashville and Memphis, TN, has prepared an in-depth look at each of these factors to help you determine if you qualify for liposuction for your fat reduction.
+There are several factors a plastic surgeon needs to take into account before taking you on as a patient for fat removal with liposuction.
+Below, our staff at NuBody Concepts Cosmetic Surgery in Nashville and Memphis, TN, has prepared an closer look at each of these factors to help you determine if you qualify for liposuction for your fat reduction.

 Your BMI Should Be Under 30

-Many people don’t understand that liposuction is not a procedure that helps someone attain their ideal weight.
-It is important to have realistic expectations when considering liposuction: Liposuction is not a cure for obesity or a weight loss program replacement.
-In fact, some of the best candidates for liposuction are already in fairly good shape but have annoying pockets of excess fat resistant to diet and exercise.
-If you are substantially above your target weight, you will have to lose weight before body contouring with liposuction can be effective.
+It is important to have realistic expectations when considering liposuction.
+Many people don’t understand that liposuction is not a cure for obesity, nor a weight loss program.
+In fact, some of the best candidates for liposuction are already close to their target weight but have annoying pockets of excess fat resistant to diet and exercise.
+If you are substantially above your target weight, you are not a good candidate for liposuction.
+You will have to lose weight before body contouring with liposuction can be effective.

 Start with your Body Mass Index (BMI).
-Even though it’s not a perfect measurement, your BMI is one of the factors taken into consideration.
+Even though it’s not a perfect measurement, your BMI is an important factor taken into consideration.
 It is a simple calculation using your weight and height to determine the decision to operate.

 To make it easier for you to get a good idea if liposuction is for you, we have created a BMI calculator.
 Go ahead and calculate your BMI, then use the following guidelines: